 About Me

 I’m a lifelong soccer fan and new(ish) American, born and raised in México, and I’m passionate about using the power of soccer and democracy to make the world a better place.
-I’ve been recognized in the Sports Business Journal New Voices Under 30 list for my work as a soccer executive, and I was named to the Forbes 30 Under 30 list for my work in progressive politics and nonprofit management.
+I’ve been recognized in the Sports Business Journal New Voices Under 30 list for my work as a soccer executive, in the Forbes 30 Under 30 list for my work in progressive politics and nonprofit management, and in the New York Times for my work as electoral organizer and climate advocate.

 A newsletter about my thoughts on current global trends in soccer, with an eye toward what they might tell us about the future of the beautiful game.